-The Family Care Network, Inc., (FCNI) an equal opportunity employer, is accepting applications for the position of Rehabilitation Specialist.
-The Rehabilitation Specialist is a highly skilled children’s “behavioral specialist”, mental health services position which is used in the agency’s TBS, Wraparound Services Therapeutic Foster Care & Transitional Housing programs.
+The Rehabilitation Specialist is a highly skilled children's "behavioral specialist", mental health services position which is used in the agency's TBS, Wraparound Services Therapeutic Foster Care & Transitional Housing programs.
 Rehabilitation Specialists play a very important role in the treatment process for children/youth experiencing emotional or mental difficulties.
 Staff receive substantial training, support & clinical supervision.

 FCNI provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, gender identity, national origin, age, veteran status, disability, genetics, or any other characteristic protected by law.
 In addition to federal law requirements, FCNI complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
-This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.
+This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training

 Watch: A Career with a Purpose: